 Modern DRAM memory systems are comprised of a memory controller and memory devices as shown in Figure 1.
 The controller handles requests from requestors such as CPUs or DMAs and memory devices store the actual data.
-The device and controller are connected by command bus and data bus.
-The command bus is used by memory controller to issue memory commands to the DRAM device in order to access desired data.
-The data bus is used for the actual transfer of data.
-The size or width of the data bus (W{BUS}) varies between devices but modern DDR have data buses that are 64 bits or larger.
-The command and data bus can operate in parallel but no collision is allowed on either buses.
-For example, one requestor can use command bus while another requestor can use data bus at the same time.
-However, no more than one requestor can use the command bus (data bus) at the same time.
+The device and controller are connected by a command bus and a data bus, which can be used in parallel: one requestor can use the command bus while another requestor uses the data bus at the same time.
+However, no more than one requestor can use the command bus (or data bus) at the same time.
 Modern memory devices are organized into ranks and only one rank can be accessed at a time.
 Furthermore, each rank is divided into multiple banks, which can be accessed in parallel provided that no collisions occur on either buses.
-Each bank has 1) a row-buffer and 2) an array of storage cells organized as rows1 and columns.
-For simplicity, this paper only consider devices with one rank.
+Each bank comprises a row-buffer and an array of storage cells organized as rows1 and columns.
+For simplicity, this paper only considers devices with one rank.